simonw/llm-gpt4all/README.md

 ```
 On subsequent uses the model output will be displayed immediately.

-Note that the models will be downloaded to `~/.cache/gpt4all` and not the default `llm` configuration directory.
+Note that the models will be downloaded to `~/.cache/gpt4all`.

 ### Chatting